-- Allow nested user search-The system searches all the nodes under the user search base. - Group search base-The node in the LDAP community server containing the user groups that correspond to the MVE roles.
+- Search User base object and whole subtree-The system searches all the nodes under the user search hase - Group search base-The node in the LDAP community server containing the user groups that correspond to the MVE roles.
 This node is under the root DN where all the group nodes are listed.
 For example, ou=group. - Group search filter-The parameter for locating a user within a group that corresponds to a role in MVE.